 including the quality of work for hire.

-For more resources, check out my post on how to self-edit, because even when using the most reputable editor, you must always review your final document before publishing.
-And for those who wish to become editors, having the ability to spot typos is not nearly enough.
-Editors are also masters at grammar and punctuation.
+For more resources, check out my post on how to self-edit, because even when using the most reputable editor, you should always review your final document before publishing.

-Additionally, a good editor knows how to research data, create queries, keep style sheets, and make changes that honor the writer’s style.
 If you are interested in becoming an editor, I highly recommend UC Berkeley Extension’s Professional Sequence In Editing Course.
-While it takes about a year-and-a-half to complete, and while it certainly is not cheap, you will walk away ready to tackle even the trickiest manuscripts.
+It takes about a year-and-a-half to complete, and while it certainly is not cheap, you will walk away ready to tackle even the trickiest manuscripts.